Bowling Green celebrates Ernesto Manuel-Andres' return home - Bowling Green Daily News

 david.horowitz@bgdailynews.com

-As Ernesto Manuel-Andres walked a pathway with scores along either side, cheers of around 100 enveloped the 18-year-old.
-In the Wednesday evening humidity — one day after his release from being locked up in Monroe, Louisiana — the celebration echoed across the field of Teranga Academy, where Manuel-Andres had attended high school before graduating last month.
+As Ernesto Manuel-Andres walked a pathway with scores along either side, cheers of more than 100 echoed around the 18-year-old.
+In the Wednesday evening humidity — one day after his release from being locked up in Monroe, Louisiana — the celebration rang out across the field of Teranga Academy, where Manuel-Andres had attended high school before graduating last month.

-Then, as he held a loved one, and he was held back, tears fell.
-One hundred went silent, and time might as well have stood still.
-One after another, several others embraced him without letting go, and then, two little girls clasped their arms around his back, holding miniature American flags.
+Then, as he held a loved one, and the man held him back, they wept.
+One hundred went silent.
+Ten seconds passed, then 30 — time might as well have stood still.

+One after another, others held him in similar embraces.
+Finally, two little girls clasped their arms around him, clutching miniature American flags.

 “Thank you for your (being) here … and thank you for who prayed for me to get out of Louisiana, that you support me,” the 18-year-old told the crowd as he wiped his face.